scottrdee/scottrdee/README.md

 ### Hi there 👋

+I'm currently learning to be a full-stack developer on Codecademy.
+This progamming stuff is a lot of fun!

 <!--
 **scottrdee/scottrdee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.